nytimes/react-tracking/README.md

 ### Usage as a Decorator
 `react-tracking` is best used as a `@decorator()` using the [babel decorators plugin](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).

 The decorator can be used on React Classes and on methods within those classes.
+If you use it on methods within these classes, make sure to decorate the class as well.

 ```js
 import React from 'react';